Investing in opportunity

-Sand Dams are the most cost-effective method of rainwater harvesting in drylands.
-They can store up to 20 million litres of water.
+Sand dams are the most cost-effective method of rainwater harvesting in drylands.
+They store up to 40 million litres of water.

-Sand Dams provide a sustainable source of clean water close to people's homes - saving women and children up to 11.5 hours a day from collecting water.
+Sand dams provide a sustainable source of clean water close to people's homes - saving women and children up to 11 hours a day from collecting water.

 The time saved from collecting water enables community self help groups to invest in farming.